hughes-ch/the-dash/README.md

 Lamdbas are deployed via the "Deploy AWS Lambda" Github action.
 They are first webpacked into the `/aws/dist` directory.
 Then the output is copied into a Docker image and deployed to AWS ECR.
 The code which manages the deploy is in `/aws/scripts`.
 Github actions are defined in the top level of the repo in `/.github`.

+### Setting up environment
+THE DASH uses the yarn package manager to handle dependencies.
+Yarn 3 notes that you shouldn't need to install before using a repo, but just to be sure, you can run:

+`yarn install`

+to install all dependencies.

+The next thing to do is to define a `.env` file in `/packages/aws/`.
+This file is used to AWS credentials, specifically:
+- MY_AWS_ACCESS_KEY
+- MY_AWS_REGION
+- MY_AWS_SECRET_ACCESS_KEY
+- AWS_COGNITO_USER
+- AWS_COGNITO_PASS

+Don't commit these variables.

+The last thing to note is that `app-config.js` in the `common` package is used to define constants used throughout the application.
+Some of these change based on the deployment environment.
+You can change the deployment environment with the `REACT_APP_DEPLOY_ENVIRONMENT` environment variable.
+This should be handled for you, but just something to keep in mind.

 ### Testing
-To host UI and API locally: `yarn host`
+To host UI and API locally:

+`yarn host`

-To run all unit tests: `yarn test`
+To run **all** unit tests:

+`yarn test`

-To run _some_ unit tests:
+To run **some** unit tests:

-AWS: need .env
-AWS: How to test locally
-### Setting up environment
-The only thing to note on the `common` package that has not been described in other packages is that the file `app-config.js` can be changed based on the deploy environment.
-For example, this file contains AWS settings that are not applicable during a unit test.
-To change the deploy environment, use the `REACT_APP_DEPLOY_ENVIRONMENT` environment variable.
+`yarn workspace @the-dash/<package> test`

+`<package>` can be `api`, `common`, etc

+To run AWS service locally:

+`aws-build && aws-start`